 Board Chairman and 5th District Supervisor Steve Lavagnino questioned the overall cost, pointing out that the $23 million cost works out to just under $600,000 per unit.

-“I know there are 40 homes you can find … for under $585,000,” Lavagnino said.
+“I know there are 40 homes you can find … for under $585,000,” Lavagnino said during the Feb.
+12 meeting.
 “Is there a benefit to keeping homes together … other than going out and purchasing homes on the open market for considerably less?”

 Kropke said the actual construction cost is closer to $9 million, but the financing and other costs are what push the total to $23 million.